A global frozen yogurt franchise

 Practical details on franchisee duties, company support at launch, expected turnover levels, and future growth direction.

 Llaollao operates in the food service sector, specializing in frozen yogurt made from natural ingredients and offered with customizable toppings.
+Currently, llaollao has over 400 stores worldwide, reflecting the brand's growing popularity and the effectiveness of its franchise model.
 The franchise model is based on a standardized product, simplified preparation processes, and strong brand consistency.
 What differentiates the concept is its focus on operational efficiency, limited menu complexity, and adaptability to high-traffic locations such as shopping malls, airports, and city centers.

 The brand positions itself as a dessert-focused quick-service format, designed for scalability and relatively small retail spaces.
 This allows for flexible store formats depending on market requirements.